 "Friendly, efficient, personal service"

-Ms T - Probate with difficult demanding clients
+Ms T - Probate for clients with high expectations

 "Excellent!
 Thank you"